Kacktide/Discord-Bot-Website-Template/README.md

 If you need any help you can contact via discord @ FURY#6969.

 Please give a ⭐ if you like this project.
+It's totally free and costs nothing!

 Feel free to open an pull request if you encounter an error!